January 12, 2021 UPDATE: Congressional plans on processing Second Draw PPP loans. For more information, please visit our PPP Hub.

 I Cannot Operate Normally Due to COVID-19 Restrictions, What Can I Do?

-Borrowers can certify on the forgiveness application that they cannot operate normally and will not be penalized for having lower average FTEs than the reference period.
+Per SBA guidance, borrowers can certify that they cannot operate normally and will not be penalized for having lower average FTEs than the reference period.
 Payroll costs must still be incurred and total at least 60% of the forgiveness amount to not be reduced by the 60% payroll restriction, but the inability to fully staff a business will not reduce forgiveness.